DarkAzureII/5C---Dining-Services/CONTRIBUTING.md

 ### Project Guidelines
 - Branching: Follow the [VERSION_CONTROL.md](VERSION_CONTROL.md) strategy for creating and managing branches.
-- Releases: Refer to the change[CHANGELOG.md](CHANGELOG.md) log for information on current and past releases.
+- Releases: Refer to the change [CHANGELOG.md](CHANGELOG.md) log for information on current and past releases.

 Thank you for contributing to the Dining Services App!